 The organization provides “fiscal sponsorship” to groups advocating numerous foreign and domestic far-left and extreme-left causes, including eliminating the State of Israel, supporting convicted violent leftist extremists, and advancing various labor union efforts.
 Fiscal sponsorship is a legal practice by which a parent 501(c)(3) organization can handle tax-deductible contributions on behalf of a project in alignment with its mission.

-AFGJ has been criticized for close alignment with authoritarian or semi-authoritarian left-wing regimes in Latin America, including the Venezuelan Bolivarian socialist regime of Nicolas Maduro, the Nicaraguan leftist Sandinista regime of Daniel Ortega, and the Cuban communist regime of Raul Castro.
+AFGJ has been criticized for close alignment with authoritarian or semi-authoritarian left-wing regimes in Latin America, including the Venezuelan Bolivarian socialist regime of Nicolas Maduro, the Nicaraguan communist Sandinista regime of Daniel Ortega, and the Cuban communist regime of Raul Castro.
 Persons associated with AFGJ have even affirmed the propaganda of the gulag state of North Korea.

 Alliance for Global Justice was incorporated in 1998 by members of the pro-Sandinista Nicaragua Network.
-The Sandinistas (formally the Sandinista National Liberation Front, in Spanish Frente Sandinista de Liberación Nacional) are a far-left paramilitary group turned political party with ties to the Communist regime of the Castro brothers in Cuba.
+The Sandinistas (formally the Sandinista National Liberation Front, in Spanish Frente Sandinista de Liberación Nacional) are a communist paramilitary group turned political party with ties to the Communist regime of the Castro brothers in Cuba.
 The party has controlled the government of Nicaragua since 2006 and has been criticized for increasing authoritarianism.

 Alignment with Left-Wing Authoritarians